Skip Navigation

 3.4 Transmission and distribution

 Hydro One Networks Inc. (HONI), which is a wholly owned subsidiary of Hydro One Inc. (Hydro One), is the owner and operator of over 90% of the transmission assets in Ontario.
 HONI also operates a significant distribution business.
 It is the largest local distribution company (LDC) in Ontario and serves approximately 1.3-million customers, primarily in the province’s rural areas.
-The remaining LDCs are mainly owned by municipalities.
+The remaining LDCs are mainly owned in part by municipalities.
 Transmitters and distributors, including HONI, are licensed by the OEB and are subject to rate regulation by the OEB on a cost-of-service basis.

 Prior to 2015, Hydro One, the parent of HONI, was a Crown corporation and wholly owned by the province.
 In April 2015, the Ontario government announced its intention to broaden ownership of Hydro One through an initial public offering.
 Hydro One completed two share offerings and Ontario sold approximately 2.4% of the outstanding common shares to a limited partnership owned by 129 First Nations in Ontario.
 As a result, Ontario’s ownership interest has been reduced to approximately 47.4% of Hydro One’s total issued and outstanding common shares.

 The provincial government is encouraging municipally owned LDCs to consolidate to form larger LDCs.
 The province expects that consolidation of LDCs will result in greater economies of scale for the benefit of ratepayers.
+A public consultation was initiated by the Ontario Energy Board on this issue in July 2023, and recently ended in June 2024 with the issuance of an updated OEB Handbook to Electricity Distributor and Transmission Consolidations and associated Filings for Consolidation Applications.

 4. Alberta — Power Industry and Laws